starchturrets/windows-shenanigans/guide.md

 According to Microsoft docs, this must be done within **15 minutes of first install.** The first policy is also restricted to Enterprise/Education installs only.

-If you are on Pro, you will have to (I think) manually disable spotlight suggestions from the settings app.
+If you are on Pro, you can't fully turn off spotlight.
+You can still turn off the daily lockscreen images in settings (has to be done for every new user account):

 - [ ] **Personalization > Lock Screen > Personalize your lock screen > Picture**
-- [ ] You can then untick **Get fun facts, tips, tricks, and more on your lock screen**
+- [ ] Untick **Get fun facts, tips, tricks, and more on your lock screen**

-- [ ] **Personalization > Background > Personalize your background > Picture** (if the group policies haven't done this already)
+ You can also disable the daily wallpaper images entirely in group policy, and disallow diagnostic data from being used for tailored experiences (applies machine wide):

+- [ ] Enable **User Configuration > Administrative Templates > Windows Components > Cloud Content > Turn off Spotlight collection on Desktop.**
+- [ ] Enable **User Configuration > Administrative Templates > Windows Components > Cloud Content > Do not use diagnostic data for tailored experiences.**

 ## Bing Start Menu / Cortana / Copilot